 | || || Model specific investments to be done by OEMs |

 | || || More rigorous analysis of risks before taking up the project |

 |User Industry || Dependence on auto sector || Diversification into non-auto business |

 |Concentration Risk || Impact of slow down || Focus on industrial applications |

 | || || Develop range of power transmission products |

-|Customer Retention || Availability of alternative source || Cost competitiveness through Operational |
+|Customer Risk || Retention of Customers || Cost competitiveness through Operational |

-| || || Leverage design strength |
+| || Availability of alternative source || Leverage design strength |

-| || || Leverage proximity to customer |
+| || Disruption in supplies || Leverage proximity to customer |

 | || || Build technology superiority |